 Phlebotomy Technician

-The Phlebotomy Technician works under the supervision of a license medical laboratory technician, physician, or other individual with an advanced degree in biomedical or related sciences.
+The Phlebotomy Technician Program is a 2-week program with a total of 40 clock hours that works under the supervision of a license medical laboratory technician, physician, or other individual with an advanced degree in biomedical or related sciences.
 The Phlebotomy Technician primary function is to collect blood specimens from patients for the purpose of laboratory analysis.
-This program is licensed by the Arizona State Board for Private Postsecondary Education.
+Techniques used for this blood collection are taught which includes patients preparation, processing, safety and regulatory compliance.
+The training program prepares the student for employment as a phlebotomy technician.

 ADMISSION REQUIREMENTS